purpleidea/puppet-gluster/DOCUMENTATION.md

 ####`areyousure`
 Do you want to allow Puppet-Gluster to do dangerous things?
 You have to set this to _true_ to allow Puppet-Gluster to _fdisk_ and _mkfs_ your file system.

+####`comment`
+Add any comment you want.
+This is also occasionally used internally to do magic things.

 ###gluster::volume
 Main volume type for the cluster.
 This is where a lot of the magic happens.